benhook1013/space-game/README.md

   upgrades include a faster cannon, quicker mining pulses, a targeting computer, a Tractor Booster and Engine Tuning for higher speed
-- Settings overlay adjusts volume, HUD, minimap, text and joystick scales, gameplay ranges and starfield tile size, and includes a reset button
+- Settings overlay adjusts volume, HUD, minimap, text and joystick scales, gameplay ranges and starfield tile size, and includes a reset button;
+  accessible via HUD button or `O` key
 - Menu allows choosing between multiple ship sprites and remembers the selection
 - Local high score stored on device using `shared_preferences`
 - Basic sound effects with a mute toggle on menu, HUD and game over